 - Direct the employee to the nearest Emergency as soon as possible for an assessment (within 2 hours).

-- Direct the employee to call the Workplace Health Provincial Call Centre at 1-866-922-9464 (select Option 1) following their visit to the Emergency Department to report the incident and to speak with an Occupational Health Nurse.
+- Direct the employee to call the Workplace Health Provincial Contact Centre at 1-866-922-9464 (select Option 1) following their visit to the Emergency Department to report the incident and to speak with Communicable Disease Exposure Management Nurse.

-The Provincial Workplace Health Call Centre Occupational Health Nurse will:
+The Provincial Workplace Health Contact Centre Communicable Disease Exposure Management Nurse will:

 - Provide information and support for the employee